MicrosoftDocs/Virtualization-Documentation/tlfs.md

 three-level, or four-level page table walk.

-During the page table walk, a number of conditions can arise that cause the walk to be terminated.A table entry is marked “not present” or the GVA is beyond the range permitted for the paging mode.
+During the page table walk, a number of conditions can arise that cause the walk to be terminated.A table entry is marked “not present" or the GVA is beyond the range permitted for the paging mode.
 In this case, *HvTranslateGvaPageNotPresent* is returned.